-Current assets are 81.5% of total assets; current assets are comprised of cash and cash equivalents and receivables.
-The Charter School's capital assets (net of accumulated depreciation) of \$1,321,351 are 138.0% of total net position.
+Current assets are 82.4% of total assets; current assets are comprised of cash and cash equivalents and receivables.
+The Charter School's capital assets (net of accumulated depreciation) of \$1,490,473 are 626.2% of total net position.

-Current and other liabilities of \$537,323 are 6.0% of total liabilities and include the following:
+Current liabilities of \$431,510 are 3.7% of total liabilities and include the following:

-- Salaries and wages payable of \$91,311 reflect payments to administration and support staff for the final payroll cycle in June 2016 which was paid to employees on July 14, 2016. - Teacher and certified staff were fully paid on June 2, 2016 for the remaining four payroll cycles obligated under their contracts, eliminating the need for an accrual of this expense.
+- Accounts payable and other accrued liabilities of \$85,523 are scheduled payments to vendors for products and services received prior to the end of the fiscal year which are paid after the end of the fiscal year. - Accrued wages and benefits of \$286,766 includes payments to administration and support staff for the final payroll cycle in June 2017 which was paid to employees on July 13, 2017, as well as tax and benefit withholdings paid in July 2017. - Teacher and certified staff were fully paid on June 15, 2017 for the remaining four payroll cycles obligated under their contracts, eliminating the need for an accrual of this expense. - Fiscal Services provided by the City was reported at \$30,973 as Due to the City of Cape Coral.